 The premise adapted from the Ernest Cline novel of the same name draws parallels to a Willy Wonka style adventure when OASIS creator James Halliday (Mark Rylance) dies and leaves behind an elaborate scavenger hunt for three keys.
 Should one pass all three pop culture-inspired gauntlets and obtain all three keys they will be rewarded with control over the virtual world.
 A power that if placed into the wrong hands can mean disaster to the virtual paradise.
 Immediately the stakes and lines of delineation are set without much need for much in the way of table setting.
 It’s the gamers vs the evil corporation, a setup that in theory could present some biting social commentary on corporate propaganda, gaming culture or information privacy that rivals some of Spielberg’s recent “grown-up” features.
 Unfortunately, this potential (like much of the film) is squandered in favor of a boring by the numbers action-adventure.

 Instead, he opts for the conservative route stamping his trademark sentimentality throughout.
-Spielberg, much like his on-screen surrogate Halliday have established legions of fans and followers who idolize their work, their legacies intrinsically tied to this worship.
+Spielberg, much like his on-screen surrogate Halliday, has established legions of fans and followers who idolize their work, their legacies intrinsically tied to this worship.
 Perhaps he is self-aware that critiquing the foundation of pop culture worship is, in turn, attacking his very legacy.
 Self-preservation especially when you are reliant on that same nostalgia to drive box office numbers for your next project (the upcoming Indiana Jones sequel) makes sense but it still begs the question of what this film could have been if he were willing to probe some of these social critiques.

 The sheer number of these references is staggering as Spielberg squeezes little homages all throughout every frame but these references much like the avatars that inhabit the game are merely empty husks devoid of any personality.
 Unfortunately, the players controlling the avatars don’t do much to project any sort of personality into their avatars either collectively forming the least appealing protagonists ever in a Spielberg film.